-IMPORTANT: Please submit a copy of your final syllabus to Ann Beckemeyer before your first scheduled class meeting.
+- Constructing Your Syllabus IMPORTANT: Please submit a copy of your final syllabus to Natalie Hicks before your first scheduled class meeting.
 The CER’s TA guide provides clear direction on what you need to include in your syllabus.
 The TA guide is great for first-time instructors and provides excellent suggestions on course development, tools, university policies, etc. Syllabus Outline Example

-To request AV equipment delivery, podcasting (audio recording in classrooms), video conferencing, or video recording/streaming, please submit the Classroom Support Request form (at least one week in advance) or send your requirements to Ann Beckemeyer and she can submit the form on your behalf.
+To request AV equipment delivery, podcasting (audio recording in classrooms), video conferencing, or video recording/streaming, please submit the Classroom Support Request form (at least one week in advance) or send your requirements to Natalie Hicks and she can submit the form on your behalf.

-We encourage each instructor to schedule office hours for at least one hour a week on the Homewood campus.
-You are welcome to use an office within the Public Health Studies Program building, 3505 N. Charles Street, 2nd floor, for your office hours.
+- Office Hours We encourage each instructor to schedule office hours for at least one hour a week on the Homewood campus.
+You are welcome to use an office within the Public Health Studies Program building, 3505 N. Charles Street, 2nd floor.
 Space is available for use from 8:30 a.m.-5 p.m., Monday through Friday.
-Please email Ann Beckemeyer outlining the days/times you are requesting space.
-Some instructors choose to use alternative locations on the Homewood campus for their office hours and that is perfectly acceptable.
+Please email Natalie Hicks outlining the days/times you are requesting.
+Some instructors choose to use alternative locations on the Homewood campus (coffee shops, lounge areas near their classes, etc.) for their office hours and that is perfectly acceptable.

 Providing reasonable and necessary accommodations to students with special needs is an important part of our responsibilities as educators.
 To ensure that the University meets its obligations to students consistently and fairly, students who seek accommodations should first register with the disability services coordinator in their school or division.